The Scientific Explanations Behind 25 Quirky Body Reactions

 Your eyelid randomly starts to twitch

 A twitchy eyelid, known as blepharospasm, often happens randomly and can last anywhere from minutes to days.
 Most are usually harmless and don’t affect your vision.
 “We don’t know why this happens exactly but fatigue, caffeine, and stress are common culprits,” says Dr. Rantala.
 “I often recommend trying to stretch the muscle that is twitching.”
 This condition will typically go away on its own but if it lasts for more than a couple days, seek a physician immediately.
-Here are the 17 body part names they never taught you in health class.
+Here are some weird body part names they never taught you in healthy class.

 You taste metallic saliva right before you vomit